calebmadrigal/calebmadrigal-blog/blog/content/posts/spruce-needle-silhouette.md

 ![Spruce Needle Silhouette](/static/images/spruce-needle-silhouette.jpg)

-This is my 2nd painting.
+This is my 2nd painting (painted 2014-01-10).
 I like how it came out, but almost gave up while painting it because I was comparing it to the sky God painted:

 ![Vanilla Sky Sunset Milwaukee WI](/static/images/vanilla-sky-sunset-milwaukee-wi.jpg)